Character roles and powers

 Tip: Planning on playing with Story Mode?
 Learn more about the Mages’ lore here.

 Teamwork is really important in Classcraft, which means that a balanced team is a crucial component.
 When students put their teams together, they should consider if they want two of each character class or more of a certain class.
 They’ll want to have at least one of each character class on their team to have access to all the different powers.

-While Warriors work better for students who struggle more in the classroom and Mages are riskier because of their low HP, students should first and foremost pick classes that appeal to them personally to increase their buy-in with the game.
+While Guardians work better for students who struggle more in the classroom and Mages are riskier because of their low HP, students should first and foremost pick classes that appeal to them personally to increase their buy-in with the game.

 Powers are real privileges that students can earn for demonstrating positive behavior over time.
 Each time a student earns enough Experience Points (XP) to level up, they'll earn a Power Point (PP), which they can spend toward learning new powers.
-Warriors, Healers, and Mages can each learn different powers that can either be game-based, personal, or academic in nature.
+Guardians, Healers, and Mages can each learn different powers that can either be game-based, personal, or academic in nature.
 (You can learn more about customizing powers here.)

 For students to learn a new power on their power tree, they first must have enough Power Points.
 Powers on the first row (Basic) of their power tree cost 1 PP to learn, powers on the second row (Intermediate) cost 2 PP, and powers on the third row (Advanced) cost 3 PP. Higher powers typically provide stronger, more advantageous benefits for students.

 Students must also meet certain prerequisites before learning a power, depending on where it’s located on their power tree.
 An arrow between two powers indicates that the lower-tier power is a prerequisite to obtain the higher-tier power.
 When the prerequisite power has been learned, the arrow turns green.
 A greyed-out icon means that the power can’t be learned at the moment.